The Blinded

-The Blinded (formerly known as Stigmata and Blinded Colony) is a melodic death metal band from Karlshamn, Sweden, formerly known as both Stigmata and Blinded Colony.
-They are currently unsigned and recording the pre-preproduction of their third studio album.
-They released an EP in 2010 containing six new tracks.
+The Blinded (formerly known as Stigmata and Blinded Colony) is a Swedish melodic death metal band from Karlshamn.
+Formed in 2000, they have released two studio albums and four EPs.

-Background
+History

 Stigmata (2000–2002)

-Blinded Colony was formed in January 2000, by guitarists Johan Blomstrom and Tobias Olsson, and singer Niklas Svensson.
-At that point the band was known as Stigmata.
-In June 2000, the band began recording their first demo, Painreceiver, and two new members were recruited, Christoffer Nilsson to play drums, and Annika Haptén, a singer.
-Later that summer Staffan Franzén was officially announced as the bass player.
+Blinded Colony was formed in January 2000 by guitarists Johan Blomstrom and Tobias Olsson and singer Niklas Svensson.
+At that point, the band was known as Stigmata.
+In June 2000, the band began recording their first demo, Painreceiver, and two new members were recruited: Christoffer Nilsson to play drums and Annika Haptén, a singer.
+Later that summer, Staffan Franzén was officially announced as the bass player.
 After finishing the recording of Painreceiver, the band performed shows around Sweden, but began to lose faith in the endeavor.
-Due to lack of interest the band went on hiatus.
+Due to lack of interest, they went on hiatus.

-Six months later drummer Christoffer Nilsson decided to leave the band, and Staffan Franzén switched from bass to drums.
+Six months later, drummer Christoffer Nilsson decided to leave the band and Staffan Franzén switched from bass to drums.
 Shortly after Nilsson's departure, Blomstrom and Olssonsfound a new bass player, Roy Erlandsson.
 After reforming, Annika Haptén quit the band due to musical differences.
 In 2002, the band's second demo, Tribute to Chaos, was released.
 Tribute to Chaos caught the attention of Italy-based Scarlet Records.
 Coinciding with their new record deal, the band officially changed their name to Blinded Colony.